thephpleague/statsd/README.md

 ## Timing Blocks

     $statsd->time('api.dbcall', function () {
-        // this code will be timed and recoded in ms });
+        // this code execution will be timed and recorded in ms });